 16) Silent Night

 This is probably the most famous carol of all, and certainly the carol with the best known story surrounding its origins.
-That story however, has been much embellished and mythologised over the years.
+That story however, may have been much embellished and mythologised over the years.
 In 1816 Pastor Joseph Mohr wrote the words of 'Stille Nacht' as a poem in Mariapfarr, Austria.
 Two years later, Mohr had moved to the Church of St Nicholas in Oberndorf, and according to the legend the organ in this church crucially broke down - on Christmas Eve of all nights!
-Music was desperately required for the Christmas Mass, so Mohr suddenly thought of his two year old poem, and gave it to his friend Franz Gruber, Gruber, a local schoolteacher and composer, was struck by the beauty of the words and immediately sat down and composed a melody for guitar, rather than church organ.
+Music was desperately required for the Christmas Mass, so Mohr suddenly thought of his two year old poem, and gave it to his friend Franz Gruber, Gruber, a local schoolteacher and composer, was struck by the beauty of the words and he immediately sat down and composed a melody for guitar, rather than church organ.
 Remarkably, the melody was completed in time for the Midnight Service, and so was born on the eve of Christmas, the carol 'Silent Night'.
-Unfortunately the real truth may be a little less romantic.
+Unfortunately the real truth might be a little less romantic.
 Neither Mohr nor Gruber ever revealed the details of the song's creation, and the broken organ story comes from much later in America.
 It may simply be that Mohr had specifically requested a guitar accompaniment instead of organ instrumentation for his poem.
 Whatever the truth, the song took off, first in Austria where a singing family called the Strassers performed 'Stille Nacht' at a Leipzig concert in 1832, and then in America, where the Rainer family performed the carol outside Trinity Church in New York City in 1839.
 Two decades later, John Freeman Young published an English translation of the German original.
 Then in December 1914, 'Silent Night', already a popular carol, took on a new sentimental edge during the first Christmas truce of World War One.
 It was, it seems, one of the few carols which both English and German soldiers knew, so as the guns fell silent for an all too brief period, the strains of 'Silent Night' filled the air instead.
 Silent Night

 The carol 'Torch!' or 'Bring a Torch, Jeanette, Isabella', comes from the Provence region of Southern France.
 First published in 1553 by Émile Blémont, this ancient carol was originally a dance song, the melody of which possibly dates even further back to the 14th century.
-The carol tells an off-beat story, a fictional tale associated with the Nativity in which two milkmaids, Jeanette and Isabella, go to milk their cows one day in Bethlehem, and they find the baby in the manger.
+The carol tells an off-beat fictional tale associated with the Nativity in which two milkmaids, Jeanette and Isabella, go to milk their cows one day in Bethlehem, and they find the baby in the manger.
 They run to inform the townspeople and everyone gathers (with torches) to take a look for themselves.
-They have to watch very quietly to avoid disturbing the baby - hence the distinctive repeated refrains which begin with 'Hush!, hush!', 'Torch!' was translated into English in the 18th century by organist Edward Cuthbert Nunn, and today the carol is as popular in English speaking countries as in France, where annual re-enactments of the scene still take place in Provence, with villagers dressing up as shepherds and milkmaids carrying torches.
+They have to watch very quietly to avoid disturbing the baby - hence the distinctive repeated refrains which begin with 'Hush!, hush!', 'Torch!' was translated into English in the 18th century by organist Edward Cuthbert Nunn, and today the carol is as popular in English speaking countries as in France, where re-enactments of the scene still take place annually in Provence, with villagers dressing up as shepherds and milkmaids carrying torches.

 18) Mary's Boy Child